west-code-development/West/Doc/manual.rst

        - "X" : Output the exciton state.
        - "P" : Output the density response to exciton state.
        - "B" : Output the unitary transformation matrix of Boys/Wannier localization.
-       - "C" : Output the decomposition of excited state.
+       - "C" : Output the decomposition of BSE/TDDFT excited state, and the transition dipole moments.
-       - "M" : Output the spin multiplicity of excited state.
+       - "M" : Output the spin multiplicity of the BSE/TDDFT excited state (<S^2>, nspin=2).

 .. data:: westpp_range